 The ionization energy for Hg is 10.4 eV.
 Ionization energy of argon gas is 15.7 eV.
 The fluorescent lamp contains Hg-Ar ions.
 Most of them are Hg ions.
 They are produced by Hg atom collision with more energetic atoms in the process of discharge.

 The electron current is always greater than the ion current.
-So the most lamps have hot cathode (electrode).
+So most of the lamps have hot cathode (electrode).
 Here the cathode has important function of producing electrons to maintain the discharge.
 But anode plays less important role except accepting the electrons.
-Cathodes are two types, hot cathode and cold cathode.
+Cathodes are of two types, hot cathode and cold cathode.

 Hot cathodes are heated either by circulating current that is provided by choke and control gear by bombardment of the positive ions from the neighboring region of the discharge, which is called negative glow.
 By thermo ionic emission process electrons get available to sustain the discharge.

-When the positive ions drift towards the wall and the electrons towards the electrodes (anode) the neutral atoms are formed due to their recombination.
-For the fast movement of the electrons towards the wall and the wall acquires small negative potential (few volts) that slow down the faster electrons are participating in continuously discharge process.
+When the positive ions drift towards the wall and the electrons towards the electrodes (anode), the neutral atoms are formed due to their recombination.
+For the fast movement of the electrons towards the wall, the wall acquires small negative potential (few volts) that slows down the faster electrons which are participating in continuously discharge process.
 This kind of charge drift is termed as ambipolar diffusion.
 It is a cause of energy loss in the discharge process.
 To achieve this gas discharge phenomenon continuously in a steady state condition the ambipolar diffusion must be lowered.
 So the anode to cathode electric field must have such a value that electrons acquire just enough energy to maintain their discharge process without any interruption caused by ambipolar diffusion.